cforlando/PetAdoption-API/README.md

 Method  | Endpoint                               | Notes
 --------| -------------------------------------- | ----------------------------------------------------------------
+GET     | list/                                  | will show all saved species GET     | list/:species                          | ex: '/list/dog' will show all saved dog species GET     | list/:species/:pageNumber              | paginated route for list/:species endpoint
-GET     | species/                               | JSON array of possible species GET     | options/:species                       | JSON of all preselected options for given species GET     | options/:species/:option               | JSON of given option for a given species GET     | options/:species/:option/:pageNumber   | JSON of given option for a given species in pages.
+GET     | model/:species                         | provides JSON of model layout and meta data for species GET     | options/:species                       | JSON of all preselected options for given species GET     | options/:species/:option               | JSON of given option for a given species GET     | options/:species/:option/:pageNumber   | JSON of given option for a given species in pages.
 Page size defaults to 10.
 This can be changed via query argument (i.e. "/options/dog/breed/1?pageSize=15")
 GET     | schema/:species                        | returns JSON representation of a schema.
 Currently includes dog and cat schema
-GET     | list/                                  | will show all saved species GET     | list/:species                          | ex: '/list/dog' will show all saved dog species GET     | list/:species/:pageNumber              | paginated route for list/:species endpoint
-GET     | model/:species                         | provides JSON of model layout and meta data for species POST    | save/                                  | fields will be saved as provided.
+GET     | species/                               | JSON array of possible species POST    | query/                                 | will match given parameters POST    | query/:pageNumber                      | will match given parameters with paged results POST    | remove/:species                        | deletes pet as specified by `petId` or `petName` POST    | save/:species                          | fields will be saved as provided.
 Must match schema definition and should be of `multipart/form-data`.
 Responds with saved animal data
+POST    | save/:species/model                    | updates global model of pet in addition to saving data.
+Must match model format and should be of `application/json` Content-Type.
+Responds with saved animal data
-POST    | save/json                              | fields will be saved as provided.
+POST    | save/:species/json                     | fields will be saved as provided.
 Must match schema definition and should be of `application/json` Content-Type.
 Responds with saved animal data
-POST    | save/model                             | updates global model of pet in addition to saving data.
-Must match model format and should be of `application/json` Content-Type.
-Responds with saved animal data
-POST    | query/                                 | will match given parameters POST    | query/:pageNumber                      | will match given parameters with paged results POST    | remove/                                | deletes pet as specified by `petId` or `petName`

 #### Queries